Deploying your app to a device

 The run command first builds your app in debug mode and packages the app and its resources into a .bar file.
 It then deploys the .bar file onto the device, and automatically launches the app.
 If a .bar file with the same name already exists on the device, the run command first uninstalls the existing .bar file before deploying the new .bar file.
 If you choose, you can skip the build or launch steps of the process.

 If you have not already created and installed a debug token, or your debug token has expired, specify the --keystorepass <keystore_pw> argument when running the run command.
 The command creates and installs the debug token for you as well.
-For more information about debug tokens, see A note about using debug tokens.
+For more information about debug tokens, see Signing and debugging: Frequently Asked Questions.

 To build your app and launch it to a device: